The Magnificent Ambersons (film): Production history

 Welles said he would not have gone to South America without the studio's guarantee that he could finish editing The Magnificent Ambersons there.
 "And they absolutely betrayed me and never gave me a shot at it.
 You know, all I could do was send wires… But I couldn't walk out on a job which had diplomatic overtones.
 I was representing America in Brazil, you see.
 I was a prisoner of the Good Neighbor Policy.
 That's what made it such a nightmare.
 I couldn't walk out on Mr. Roosevelt's Good Neighbor policy with the biggest single thing that they'd done on the cultural level, and simply walk away.
 And I couldn't get my film in my hands."

 The negatives for the excised portions of The Magnificent Ambersons were later destroyed in order to free vault space.
 A print of the rough cut sent to Welles in Brazil has yet to be found and is generally considered to be lost, along with the prints from the previews.
-A documentary team led by Joshua Grossberg and backed by Turner Classic Movies plans a search for the rough cut in September 2021.
-Filmmaker Brian Rose revealed in January 2021 he hopes to restore the original version of the film by use of animation.
-However, his plan does not yet have the backing of the rights holder.
+A documentary team led by Joshua Grossberg and backed by Turner Classic Movies planned a search for the rough cut in September 2021.
+Due to the COVID-19 pandemic, their arrival in Brazil was postponed until 2022.
+As of April 2024, Grossberg continued to search for the film.
+Filmmaker Brian Rose revealed in January 2021 he hoped to restore the original version of the film by use of animation, but his plan did not have the backing of the rights holder.

 The film features what could be considered an in-joke: news of the increase in automobile accidents is featured prominently on the front page of the Indianapolis Daily Inquirer, part of the fictional chain of newspapers owned by mogul Charles Foster Kane in Citizen Kane.
 Also appearing on the front page is the column "Stage News", by the fictional writer Jed Leland, with a photo of Joseph Cotten, who portrayed Leland in the earlier film.